 First and foremost, it’s important to prepare beforehand.
 Research the conference and the attendees ahead of time, and identify any potential connections or people you would like to meet.
 Make a list of these individuals and try to find out as much as you can about them, including their job titles, companies, and any common interests or connections.
 This will help you strike up a conversation and make a more meaningful connection when you do meet.

 It’s also a good idea to bring business cards with you to the conference.
 These can be helpful for quickly exchanging contact information with new connections and are a professional way to follow up after the event.
-If you don’t have business cards, consider creating a digital business card using a tool like CamCard or Haystack.
+If you don’t have business cards, consider creating a digital business card.

 Making Connections at the Conference

 Once you’re at the conference, be proactive in seeking out new connections.
 Attend sessions and workshops that align with your interests and goals, and engage with speakers and other attendees during breaks and networking events.
 This is a great opportunity to make connections with people in your field or industry, and you never know who you might meet.

 One effective way to make connections at a conference is to join a group or start a conversation.
 This could be as simple as standing near a group of people, listening to their conversation, and then joining in when there is an opportunity to do so.
 Or, ask someone a question about their work or the conference itself as a way to start a conversation.
 Remember to be genuine and authentic, and don’t be afraid to ask follow-up questions or share your own experiences.

 Here are a few icebreaker questions that you can use to start conversations at conference networking events:

 - What do you hope to get out of attending this conference?

 - What do you enjoy most about your work?

 - What are your professional goals?